 Who is responsible for your data?

 The Data Controller is the UK Registered Charity, Dominican Sisters (Third Order) Congregation of Newcastle, Natal, the civil legal entity through which the Congregation operates.
 The Registered Charity works with and on behalf of the RSA Region Public Benefit Organisation (PBO) 18/11/13/2062.
-The collection, processing and retention of all data is carried out in the UK in accordance with the GDPR and DPA 2018.
+The collection, processing and retention of all data is carried out in accordance with relevant legislation, namely GDPR in the UK and POPIA in SA .

 Although our website may be used without providing personal information, different conditions may apply to particular services on our site (see Cookies and website analytics below).

 Please be aware that any data transferred via the internet may be subject to security risks.
 Complete protection against third-party access to transferred data cannot be ensured.